NEET counselling 2020 -

 Refundable Tuition Fee

-Choice filling for the second round of NEET counselling 2019 has begun from July 12 to July 14.
-In this step, candidates will be required to submit preferences.
-Candidates must note that admission in round two will be taken on the basis of merit i.e. NEET score and preferences submitting during the counselling process.
-Therefore, it is suggested to submit preferences as per the NEET score.
-Candidates have the list of colleges displayed on the screen and there is no limit to select choices.
+After successful registration, candidates must fill choice of course and give preferences of the college/institute they wish to get admission into.
+While filling the references, a list of colleges will be displayed which can be used as a reference while filling web options.
+There is no limit to the number of choices a candidate can fill.
 After adding the choices in the list, candidates can change the sequence by moving them up or down, interchange choices and delete choices.
 It is advisable to lock the choices because if the admission seekers have not locked their choices then the saved choices can get locked automatically.
-If there are no saved choices then it has been considered that candidates have not selected any choices and as the result will not be considered at the time of NEET seat allotment for round two.
+If there are no saved choices then it has been considered that candidates have not selected any choices and as a result will not be considered at the time of NEET seat allotment for round two.

-After each round of counselling, the seat allotment result will be declared.
-The result of the mop-up round of counselling of NEET 2019 has been released on August 20.
+After each round of counselling, the seat allotment results will be declared.
 NEET counselling result, released in the form of the seat allotment list and seat allotment letter, will disclose the seat allotted to the candidates.
 Candidates can check their name, roll no., allotted category, candidates’ category, allotted college, quota and course in the NEET seat allotment list.
 The seat allotment letter is an important document which needs to be carried at the time of reporting to the allotted college with other mandatory documents.

-Candidates who will be allotted a seat will be asked to report to the allotted college to complete the admission formalities.
-Such candidates who have been allotted a seat in the mop-up round of counselling will have to report till August 26, 2019.
+Once a seat has been allotted, candidate must report at the designated college to complete the admission formalities.
 While reporting to the allotted college, candidates must submit the original copy of the required documents which can be are listed below-

 Class 10 certificate and mark sheet (for date of birth)